-- Patient found unconscious - consider narcotics, barbiturates, solvents and benzodiazepine (see also separate articles Opiate Poisoning and Coma).
+- Patient found unconscious - consider narcotics, barbiturates, solvents and benzodiazepine as well as alcohol (see also Opiate Poisoning and Coma).

-- Psychosis - consider methylenedioxymethamfetamine (MDMA, or 'ecstasy'), lysergic acid diethylamide (LSD), amfetamine, anabolic steroids.
+- Psychosis - consider methylenedioxymethamfetamine (MDMA, or 'ecstasy'), lysergic acid diethylamide (LSD), amfetamine, anabolic steroids[1, 2].

 - Agitation - common with benzodiazepines.